nanoframework/.github/SUPPORT.md

 ### If you a question on how to use .NET **nanoFramework**

-Go to Stack overflow and use the ["nanoframework"](https://stackoverflow.com/tags/nanoframework) tag.
+Go to Stackoverflow and use the ["nanoframework"](https://stackoverflow.com/tags/nanoframework) tag.

 ### Have you found a bug or want to suggest a new feature or improvement?

-Please open an issue in our [GitHub](https://github.com/nanoframework/Home/issues).
 We ask you to open an issue only when you have a real and confirmed one.
 Do **NOT** open an issue for support requests, ask questions or to start a discussion.
 For that you'll get a better (and quicker!) support/feedback in one of the [Discord](https://discord.gg/gCyBu8T) channels.
 As an alternative, you can use [GitHub Discussions](https://github.com/nanoframework/Home/discussions).
+All our issues are tracked in our [Home repository](https://github.com/nanoframework/Home/issues).

 ### Chat and engage with contributors and community members

 Jump into our [Discord server](https://discord.gg/gCyBu8T).
-You'll find several public channels on the various topics.
+You'll find several public channels covering the various topics.

 ### You want to share what you are doing with .NET **nanoFramework**